catid/calico/README.md

 The Calico authenticated encryption library is designed to protect data sent between two endpoints on an untrusted network.
 It provides protection against tampering of the data through replay or modification.
 Calico encrypts the data so that it cannot be read by a third party.
+To protect long-established connections, Calico periodically rekeys both sides.
 Calico runs in constant-time to avoid side-channel attacks through execution timing or cache timing.

 The Calico library can encrypt single packets or streams of data, so that it